 In particular, Troy Shaffer said:

 “The most common answer regarding air medical cases that legitimately needed flown, was actually closer to 16% vice 20%.
 But that made the math (and name of the rule) difficult to remember.
 The 16-60-24 rule doesn’t have the same ring to it… And since the data is purely EMS pilot opinions, rounding up to 20% was an easy decision.”

-Of course, shaffer leaves the hard answer to other collegues, asking if they are agree with the 20-60-20 EMS Helicopter math or if they suppose it is way off base.
+Of course, shaffer leaves the hard answer to other colleagues, asking if they agree with the 20-60-20 EMS Helicopter math or if they suppose it is way off base.